chirag9710/chirag9710/README.md

 * 🌍  I'm based in Surat, Gujarat
 * ✉️  You can contact me at [chiragkalathiya129@gmail.com](mailto:chiragkalathiya129@gmail.com)
-* 🤝  I'm open to collaborating on I'm open to collaborating on Mobile apps and website development
+* 🤝  I'm open to collaborating on Mobile apps and website development
 * ⚡  Trying to learn new things as long as I'm alive

 ### Skills